The Israeli Science Communication Events

 Additional Science Communication Activities

-In addition to organizing the conferences, our group has been involved in organizing FameLab science communication contests and the European Researcher’s night initiatives (see pictures from Researchers’ Night 2009).
+In addition to organizing the conferences, our group has taught “Science Communication” and “Science Communication Practicum” classes to hundreds of undergraduate and graduate students.
+We have also taken part in organizing FameLab science communication contests and the European Researcher’s night initiatives (see pictures from Researchers’ Night 2009).